fluiddyn/fluidimage/doc/install.rst

   pip install fluidimage

-However, the project is in an active phase of development so it can be better to use the last version (from the mercurial repository hosted on Bitbucket).
+However, the project is in an active phase of development so it can be better to use the last version (from the mercurial repository hosted on Heptapod).